anushkadixit4/Covid-19-Image-Classification/README.md

 # Run
 Steps to Execute the Project

-    1) Open CMD in directory where "app.py" is stored (Basically, Open CMD to this folder)
+    1) Open CMD in directory where "app.py" is stored

     2) enter : python app.py